 Welcome to NSU's Elementary Education program!

-Do you want share your love of learning with the next generation?
+Do you want to share your love of learning with the next generation?
 Do you enjoy working with children and helping them grown intellectually?

 An Elementary Education degree provides experiences with students 1st through 8th grades.